d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Getting Started

-In this chapter, we aim to get you up and running, equipping you with the the basic math and numerical computing tools that you will build on as you progress through the book.
+In this section, we aim to get you up and running, equipping you with the the basic math and numerical computing tools that you will build on as you progress through the book.
 Do not worry if you struggle to grok some of